 Going to Baja, the slow way!
 Every year, the California gray whales set off on the longest migration made by any mammal.
 They are on their way to Baja to spend a few months enjoying the Pacific lagoons along the Baja coast.
 The gray whales were once hunted to near extinction in the very waters they work so hard to visit.
 They are now protected in the U.S. and México, it is thought that the population is now over 20,000 strong.

-There are only three places in the world the gray whale will give birth to their babies, all three are in Baja!
+There are only three places in the world the gray whales will give birth to their babies, all three are in Baja!

 This is no vacation for the gray whales.
 This is a yearly ritual of returning to their place of birth, to bring their own babies into this world.
 It is a long hard trip for these gentle creatures, but the lagoons in Baja are the perfect location for birthing.

 The Baja lagoons are protected from the strong waves and currents of the Pacific Ocean and the lagoons are shallow.
 The only predator of the gray whale, the orca, will not enter into such shallow water.
-It is the perfect environment for the mothers to nurse their newly born calves.
-It is also easy for the mothers to supervise while the young whales learn how to swim, how to breath properly, feed, dive and teach them how to interact with other whales.
+It is the perfect environment for the mothers to nurse their newborn calves.
+It is also easy for the mothers to supervise while the young whales learn how to swim, how to breathe properly, feed, dive, and teach them how to interact with other whales.

 In Baja, the mother whales, along with their young, seem to really enjoy interaction with humans.
 Amazingly, they will seek out the pangas and the mothers will sometimes lift the babies out of the water or let them rest on top of them while the baby gets all of the attention.
 This happens right next to the boats and the whales do not seem to mind being touched.
 The whales actually seem to enjoy the experience as much as the humans do.
 The comfort level of the whales, while in the lagoons, also makes for some incredible photo opportunities.